After Arshi Khan & Rakhi Sawant, Barun Sobti & Zain Imam Shoot For Rajeev’s Show Juzz Baat

 - Actor Rajeev Khandelwal Injured In Car Accident!

-Rajeev Khandelwal's chat show, Juzz Baat was launched recently on Zee TV's.
+Rajeev Khandelwal's chat show, Juzz Baat was launched recently on Zee TV.
 Ronit & Rohit Roy, Divyanka Tripathi & Vivek Dahiya, Adaa Khan & Karanvir Bohra, Adan Khan, Arjit Taneja & Karan Jotwani and many other popular actors of television industry graced the show as guests.

-Recently, the controversial queens of television industry, Arshi Khan and Rakhi Sawant also shot for the episode.
+Recently, the controversial queens of the television industry, Arshi Khan and Rakhi Sawant also shot for the episode.
 It has to be recalled that both were also part of Box Cricket League and they entertained the viewers by adding a lot of masala to the reality show!

 Arshi Looks Beautiful In The Pink Sari

-For the show, Arshi looked beautiful in a pink Kanjeevaram sari, while Rakhi donned a black evening dress.
+On the show, Arshi looked beautiful in a pink Kanjeevaram sari, while Rakhi donned a black evening dress.
 Arshi shared a few pictures from the sets on her social networking account.
 She also shared her entry video!
 Arshi entered the show with her favourite song, ‘Mere rashke qamar'.

 Rakhi Sawant On Juzz Baat